 - Roma in European Society - RES

 In March 2016, CEU announced a new initiative focused on Roma, the Roma in European Societies (RES).
 The Velux Foundations, the Open Society Foundations’ Roma Initiatives Office (RIO) and the Roma Education Fund (REF) are the donors of the initiative for the six-year RES project.
-The first of its kind in higher education, this collaborative initiative supports efforts to improve the situation of Roma in all sectors on local, national and regional levels through graduate education, advanced research, leadership development, professional training and community outreach.
+The first of its kind in higher education, this collaborative initiative supports efforts to improve the situation of Roma in all sectors on local, national and regional levels through 11 sets of activities targeting graduate education, advanced research, leadership development, professional training and community outreach.